How to Adapt to the New SEO Landscape with these 10 Emerging Trends

 1. Entity-First Indexing: SEO Beyond Keywords

-What It Means: Google is now prioritizing entities—people, places, and things—over traditional keyword-driven SEO.
+What It Means: Google now prioritizes entities—people, places, and things—over traditional keyword-driven SEO.

 After: Now, pages that mention specific entities, such as “Dos Caminos’ Mexican Restaurant in NYC,” are prioritized.
 Google understands that users are looking for particular entities rather than general information.